krzentner/language-world/data/text-davinci-003/chain_md/assembly-0.md

 Steps:  1.
-Put gripper above the wrench  2.
-Drop gripper around the wrench  3.
-Position the wrench around the peg  4.
-Close the wrench around the peg
+Put gripper on top of the wrench  2.
+Grab the wrench with the gripper  3.
+Wrap the wrench around the peg  4.
+Securely close the wrench
-    First, we put the gripper above the wrench.
+    First, the robot should put the gripper on top of the wrench.
-    - When the robot's gripper is not above the wrench, the robot should put the gripper above the wrench.
+    - When the robot's gripper is not above the wrench, the robot should put gripper above wrench.
-    Once the gripper is above the wrench, we can move the gripper around it and line it up with the peg.
+    If the gripper is near the wrench, close the gripper to grab it.
-    - When the robot's gripper is not around the wrench and the robot gripper is open, the robot should drop gripper around the wrench.
+    - When the robot's gripper is near the wrench and the robot's gripper is open, the robot should close gripper around wrench.
+    Now that the robot has the wrench, wrap it around the peg by moving the robot's gripper all the way around it.
-    After the gripper is around the wrench and the peg is aligned, close the wrench around the peg to hold the peg in place.
+    - When the robot's gripper is not around the peg and the robot's gripper is closed, the robot should wrap wrench around peg.
+    Finally, securely close the wrench around the peg.
-    - When the robot's gripper is around the wrench and the peg is aligned, the robot should close the wrench around the peg.
+    - When the robot's gripper is around the peg and the robot's gripper is closed, the robot should close wrench around peg.